missyushi/replication-challenge/REPLICATION.md

 1. Downloaded code and data from the dataverse.
 2. Inside the downloaded file, unzipped Data(1).zip, which contains all the data and codes.
 3. Changed the pathway to my local computer.
 Created a log file.
-4. When running the code, Stata ran into trouble related to the following four packages grstyle, boottest, palettes, colrspace.
-The ados for the above four packages are provided, but somehow Stata couldn't recognize them.
-So, I added the installation codes again.
+4. Ran the "Main.do".
+5. Stata ran into problem "class ColrSpace undefined (error occurred while loading colorpalette.ado)"
+6. Installed the following Stata packages: grstyle, palettes, colrspace.
+7. The Stata ran into the problem: "<istmt>:  3499  boottest_stata() not found".
+8. Installed the boottest package.
-5. Run the Main.do.
+9. Ran the Main.do.
 Everything is now push-button reproducible.

 ## Findings